Extracorporeal shockwave therapy: Medical applications

+Lithotripsy

-The most common use of extracorporeal shockwave therapy (ESWT) is for lithotripsy to treat kidney stones (urinary calculosis) and biliary calculi (stones in the gallbladder or in the liver) using an acoustic pulse.
-It is also reported to be used for salivary stones and pancreatic stones.
+The most common use of extracorporeal shockwave therapy for lithotripsy to treat kidney stones (urinary calculosis), biliary calculi (stones in the gallbladder or in the liver), salivary stones, and pancreatic stones.

-In the UK, the National Institute for Health and Care Excellence (NICE) found that the evidence for ESWT in the majority of indications is conflicting, and therefore ESWT should only be used where there are special arrangements for clinical governance and audit.
-Two 2017 reviews had similar findings, with moderate level evidence at best.
+Lithotripsy uses high-intensity acoustic waves (HI-EWST).
+The patient is usually sedated or anesthetized in order to help them remain still and reduce discomfort.

+Physical therapy

 Extracorporeal shockwave therapy is used as a second line measure to treat tennis elbow, shoulder rotator cuff pain, Achilles tendinitis, plantar fasciitis, and greater trochanteric pain syndrome.

+ESWT is used to aid in recovering normal muscle tone following various disorders.
+This use was demonstrated in patients with frozen shoulders compared to therapeutic ultrasound with exercises.

+ESWT is used to increase cellular metabolism and to speed revascularisation.

+Orthopedics

-ESWT is also used to promote bone healing and treat bone necrosis.
+Medium intensity ESWT (MI-EWST) is also used to promote bone healing and treat bone necrosis.
 It is an effective alternative to surgical treatment of non-healing fractures.
+Sedation is not required.

+Wounds

-ESWT is used for wound healing and has shown positive results in short-term and long-term outcomes in diabetic patients with foot ulcers.
+MI-ESWT is used for wound healing and has shown positive results in short-term and long-term outcomes in diabetic patients with foot ulcers.
 Randomised controlled trials into the use of ESWT for healing venous leg ulcers are needed as there is a lack of evidence in this area.
+Sedation is not required.

+Erectile dysfunction

-Low-intensity extracorporeal shock wave therapy (LI-ESWT) has been used as a treatment for erectile dysfunction.
+Low-intensity extracorporeal shock wave therapy (LI-ESWT) has been used as a treatment for erectile dysfunction (ED).
 It differs from palliative options by aiming to restore natural erectile function by inducing cellular microtrauma, triggering the release of angiogenic factors and promoting neovascularization in treated tissue.

-This mechanism is distinct from the high-intensity shock waves used in lithotripsy and medium-intensity shock waves used for anti-inflammatory purposes in orthopedics.
-Clinical studies, including double-blind randomized trials, have demonstrated LI-ESWT's ability to significantly improve erectile function and penile hemodynamics in men with vasculogenic ED.
+Clinical studies, including double-blind randomized trials, have demonstrated LI-ESWT's ability to improve erectile function and penile hemodynamics in men with vasculogenic ED.
+Sedation is not required.

-Procedure

-The lithotripter attempts to break up the stone with minimal collateral damage by using an externally applied, focused, high-intensity acoustic pulse.
-The patient is usually sedated or anesthetized for the procedure in order to help them remain still and reduce possible discomfort.
-Sedation is not required in its application for soft tissue injuries.

-History

-Beginning in 1969 and funded by the German Ministry of Defense, Dornier began a study of the effects of shock waves on tissue.
-In 1972, on the basis of preliminary studies performed by Dornier Medical Systems, an agreement was reached with Egbert Schmiedt, director of the urologic clinic at the University of Munich.
-The development of the Dornier lithotripter progressed through several prototypes, ultimately culminating in February 1980 with the first treatment of a human by shockwave lithotripsy (SWL).
-The production and distribution of the Dornier HM3 lithotripter began in late 1983, and SWL was approved by the U.S. Food and Drug Administration in 1984.
+Veterinary use